 The customers are already accustomed to the tablet, and that they also are tuned in to the capabilities of a tablet.

-Please have a look at Steve Jobs’ introduction of the iPad and listen to how he connects to the audience and remind them about their iPad needs.
+Please have a look at Steve Jobs’ introduction of the iPad and listen to how he connects to the audience and reminds them about their iPad needs.

 THE DE BEERS’ STORY